Oreo Truffle Gender Reveal

 If you’re wondering how I made Oreo truffles look pink or blue, here’s what I did:

-I followed the classic Oreo truffle recipe (also see HERE for more truffle tips), using Golden Oreos instead of regular.
+I followed the classic Oreo truffle recipe (post includes tips for dipping truffles!) using Golden Oreos instead of regular.
 I added red or blue food coloring gel to the cream cheese and crushed cookies before mixing it up.
 For food handling safety, I put on disposable kitchen gloves and used my hands.
 This is much easier than using a spoon, and the gloves also protect your hands from the food dye.
 Because these cookies are slightly yellow, my colors ended up being a little more teal and coral but obviously could not be confused!

 For more true colors, you could consider making cake balls instead of Oreo Truffles.
 You would use a white cake mix and color the batter blue or pink, then bake, then crumble up the cake and shape into balls before dipping in chocolate.
 For a girl gender reveal, a strawberry cake mix could be used instead of food coloring for a pink inside.